-From living here I’ve learned to take life at a slower pace, to make time for myself, to not take everything so seriously, to value what’s really important, and to appreciate nature in a different way than I ever did in the past.
+As a result of living here I’ve learned to take life at a slower pace, to make time for myself, to not take everything so seriously, to value what’s really important, and to appreciate nature in a different way than I ever did in the past.

-I also met The Hubs here, and together we’ve been molded by this beautiful way of life.
+I also met The Hubs here, and we’ve been molded together by this beautiful way of life.

 San Diego is truly a part of me.